-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
-If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!
+We’ve carefully selected these blogs because they’re actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at firstname.lastname@example.org!

 Bipolar Beat by Psych Central

 Bipolar Beat is written collaboratively by Candida Fink, a psychiatrist who specializes in children and adolescents, and freelance author Joe Kraynak whose wife lives with bipolar disorder.
 Both contributors bring a unique perspective.
 From Fink, readers can expect advice on issues like sleep and parenting.
 She also facilitates discussions about the roles of medication and treatment options.
 Kraynak’s posts focus on his wife’s experiences in various situations and occasional interviews with bipolar experts.
 Visit the blog.

 This award-winning blog is a powerful collection of posts written by bloggers from around the globe.
 Each shares their own experiences and perspectives from living with bipolar disorder.
 Topics include relationships, parenting, symptoms, treatments, and more.
 It’s a great place to find information, guidance, and inspiration.
 Visit the blog.

 Imagine living with bipolar disorder for roughly 25 years, but not knowing it.
 That was Deborah’s experience.
 She shares this story, and many others, on her blog.
 She writes about hospital stays, traveling, and the portrayal of mental illness in media and entertainment.
 She does it all in a relatable, humorous, and engaging way.
 Visit the blog.